nash-io/openlimits-python/Readme.md

 ## python-openlimits

-Starting point for Openlimits wrapper in Python using pyo3 for rust-python bindings
+Starting point for Openlimits wrapper in Python using pyo3 for rust-python bindings.
+WIP.
+Currently only works for the Nash openlimits client using the `pyo3` branch on openlimits

 ### build and install the python package